aidennyu/Java-Game/README.md

 - Character selection
 	- Drag
 	- Drop
+- Collision Detection
-- Character and border collision detection
+	- Character and border
-- Character and character collision detection
+	- Character and character
 - Health points and death checking

 There will be more to come: this is far from done...